Harry-Yates/gosl/README.md

 ## Project Summary

-GOSL aims to simplify the process of navigating the Swedish tube system by offering live updates, personalised station information, and an intuitive traffic light system to indicate departure urgency.
-With features that allow for customisation of departure boards and walking times, GOSL is the quintessential travel companion for residents and visitors alike.
+GOSL is a tool designed to assist commuters with real-time departure information for the Swedish tube system.
+At its core, GOSL serves as a proof of concept for future hardware integration, aiming to provide a quick way to know when to leave for your train.
+The interface features a traffic light system to visually communicate the urgency of departures, allowing users to customise their departure boards and walking times for a tailored commuting experience.

 ### Features